solliancenet/tech-immersion-data-ai/data-exp2/README.md

     ![The Summary step is displayed.](media/ads-external-table-csv-create.png 'Summary')

 16. As with the previous external table you created, a "Create External Table succeeded" dialog will appear under your task history in a few moments.
-Select the Servers link (Ctrl+G) on the left-hand menu, then expand the Tables list underneath your **sales** database and find the **dbo.stockitemholdings (External)** table.
+Select the Servers link (Ctrl+G) on the left-hand menu, then expand the Tables list underneath your **sales_YOUR_UNIQUE_IDENTIFIER** database and find the **dbo.stockitemholdings (External)** table.
 If you do not see it, right-click on the Tables folder, then select Refresh. **Right-click** the **dbo.stockitemholdings (External)** table, then select **Select Top 1000** from the context menu.

     ![The Select Top 1000 rows menu item is highlighted.](media/ads-stockitemholdings-select-top-1000.png 'Select Top 1000')